-- Stop by the Academic Support Center and pick up a Weekly Planning Sheetor print one out online.
+- Stop by the Center for Academic Resources and Enhancement and pick up a Weekly Planning Sheetor print one out online.

 - Fill out the sheet with all of your "non-negotiable" activities for the week.
 This means your classes, work, and club meetings that you want to attend.

 - Look at the time that is left, and plan this time to get your studying done.